Parents and Carers

 What does this mean for your child?

-Children do not have to revise or prepare for assessments.
+Children and yong people do not have to revise or prepare for assessments.
 The assessments are used as part of routine teaching and learning to help teachers understand how well your child is progressing and to plan next steps.

-The assessments are adaptive, which means that if a child is experiencing difficulty, the questions will get easier, and if a child is doing well, the questions will become more challenging.
-In this way, the assessments establish children’s capacity without them having to face lots of questions that are too easy or too hard for them to answer.
+The system is designed so that if a learner is experiencing difficulty, the questions will get easier, and if a learner is doing well, the questions will become more challenging.
+In this way, the assessments establish a learner's ability without them having to face lots of questions that are too easy or too hard for them to answer.
+There is no standard which has to be achieved through the assessments.
 There is no pass or fail.

 How are the outcomes being used?

-Scottish National Standardised Assessments data provides additional information to the teacher regarding how your child is progressing in school.
+National Standardised Assessments for Scotland data provides additional information to the teacher regarding how your child is progressing in school.

 How does the system benefit your child?